Would You Drink It?

 - Reduced wildfire risks

-But frequent, high-severity wildfires and subsequent post-fire flooding increasingly threaten the Rio Grande’s water security and cause extensive soil erosion and debris flows that degrade water quality for communities downstream.
+Frequent, high-severity wildfires and subsequent post-fire flooding increasingly threaten the Rio Grande’s water security and cause extensive soil erosion and debris flows that degrade water quality for communities downstream.

-The Las Conchas Fire of 2011 illustrates this problem.
+The Las Conchas Fire of 2011 illustrates this problem:

 - Post-fire thunderstorms brought rain to the burned areas and created massive ash and debris flows in surrounding canyons.